In this training article, we look at how to train for a 10K, for beginners and PB hunters.

 The challenges of running a 10K

-Compared to the really long distances (marathons, ultramarathons, etc.), which seem to get most of the attention, 10K events can sometimes be thought of as a stepping stone on the way to greater things.
-This is unfair.
-Running a 10K is hard and a fantastic achievement in its own right.
+Compared to the longer distances (half marathons, marathons, etc.), which seem to get more attention, 10K events can sometimes be thought of as a stepping stone on the way to greater things.
+This is perhaps unfair as running a 10K well is a fantastic achievement in its own right.

-To compare the approaches for runners of different experience levels, let’s introduce two example runners, Elvira and Fergal.
+To compare the approaches for runners of different experience levels, let’s introduce two example runners, Eve and Fred.

-Elvira is a new runner who has signed up to a local 10K to try and raise some money for charity.
+Eve is a new runner who has signed up to a local 10K.
 She already does some exercise, attending a mix of classes in the gym and swimming occasionally, but she hasn’t run since school.
 The challenge for her is to build up her body’s resistance to running so she can keep going until the finish.

 Start off with Couch to 5K

 Her event is around 5 months away, giving her 20 weeks to prepare.
 With this much time to train, she decides to start off by completing Couch to 5K (C25K).
-This is likely to take Elvira 9 weeks, but it doesn’t matter too much if she has to take a couple of extra weeks if she gets ill, wants to rest a niggle, or if life gets in the way of running.
-She keeps one gym class a week, as she enjoys it and catches up with friends, but drops the other sessions to focus on running.
+This is likely to take Eve around 9 weeks, but it doesn’t matter too much if she has to take a couple of extra weeks for any reason.
+She keeps one gym class a week, as she enjoys it, but drops the other sessions to focus on running.

 Going from running 0 km to 5 km can feel harder than building from 5 km to 10 km.
-This is because your body isn’t used to what you’re doing and it takes a while to adapt to the new activity and way of using your muscles.
+This is because your body isn’t used to what you’re doing yet and it takes a while to adapt to the new activity.
 It also takes time for the training habit to form.
 Once you’ve completed C25K, running isn’t such an unusual thing for your body to be doing, so all you need to worry about is extending the distance.

 From 5K to 10K

-Elvira adapts the C25K routine, gradually increasing the duration of her runs over the 7 weeks.
+Eve adapts the C25K routine, gradually increasing the duration of her runs each week.
 Her running week consists of one long run, done at the weekend, plus two shorter runs.
-She adds 5 minutes to her weekend long run each week, hitting 60 minutes for her longest run a fortnight before her event.
+She adds 5 minutes to her weekend long run each week or so, hitting 60 minutes for her longest run a fortnight before her event.
 This is a nice, steady progression.

-If she has to walk during a run, then she will do, as getting the ‘time on feet’ is the most important thing.
+If she has to walk during a run, then she will do, as getting the “time on feet” is the most important thing.
 A target of 30 minutes per mid-week run is fine.
-40 minutes might be better, but Elvira needs to be wary of being too tired and not getting enough rest to adapt to the training and get the full benefit of her hard work.
+40 minutes might be better, but only if it doesn’t take too much out of her to recover properly before the next run.

 Add in a little bit of speed